nikkisquared/Text-Rearranger/README.md

 						  - show only warnings 2 - show warnings and notices 3 -
 						  show notices only
 	-E, --explode-on-warning

 						  program will now crash on warnings
 	-d, --default         uses default (optimal) settings, identical to running the program with -Clcnupg
-	-z, --slow-output     slows output to print one line per interval, defaults to 1 second
-	-Z SLOW_SPEED, --slow-speed SLOW_SPEED
-						  change the wait interval for -z

 	-C, --compare-case    makes replacement words match case style, which mostly implies and overpowers -c